 I’ll be honest.
 My sensitivity used to be a perpetual source of shame and embarrassment, before I discovered that being a highly sensitive person (HSP) was a real thing.
 I felt misunderstood, frail, and out of place without being able to explain why.

-But as I’ve learned more about this trait and gotten to know other HSPs online, I am no longer ashamed.
-I don’t shy away from telling people I’m highly sensitive.
-I no longer beat myself up about my weaknesses.
-And I’m more open about the aspects of my sensitivity that used to embarrass me.
+But as I’ve learned more about the trait and gotten to know other HSPs online, I am no longer ashamed.
+Now I don’t shy away from telling people I’m highly sensitive, and I no longer beat myself up about my limitations.
+I’m more open about the aspects of my sensitivity that used to embarrass me.

 1. My dramatic mood swings

 For the HSP, life can feel like a never-ending emotional rollercoaster.
 Some days my mood shifts quicker than a summer thunderstorm.
 I can go from bliss to anger to tears to apathy, then back to bliss in a matter of hours.
 Life ain’t easy for the deep-feeling HSP, to say the least.